redbooth/backbone-redux/README.md

 So, what is happening when you change `collections.todos`?

 ```
+something (your legacy/new UI or anything really) changes collection.todo
-collection.todos emits event
+  -> collection.todos emits event
     -> collectionSyncer catches it
       -> ActionCreator emits an action
         -> Reducer creates a new state based on this action
           -> New State is stored and listeners are notified
             -> React doing its magic
 ```

 #### Manual Artesanal Way